Garbage: In Paris streets, heaps of it become protest symbol

 But garbage got wrapped up in the politics.
 And neither unions organizing protests nor some citizens are prepared to back down.

-Posters showing a digitally altered image of Macron atop a garbage heap — or collecting garbage himself — have made the rounds on social networks.
+Posters showing a digitally altered images of Macron atop a garbage heap — or collecting garbage himself — have made the rounds on social networks.

-The Socialist mayor of Paris, who supports the strikers, has found herself in a bind.
+The Socialist mayor of Paris, who supports the strikers, found herself in a bind.
 City Hall refused orders to get the trucks out, saying it’s not their job.
+Police Chief Laurent Nunez then ordered garages unblocked and ordered 674 sanitation personnel and 206 garbage trucks back to work to provide a minimal service, police tweeted Tuesday.

+Sure enough, a green Paris garbage truck was seen collecting a long, high pile of rubbish Tuesday outside a school on a Left Bank street — although the truck was full long before all the refuse could be cleaned up.
+With incinerators blocked, the garbage was being taken to a storage site outside Paris.

-The police prefecture then ordered garages unblocked.
-Using private companies, garbage has been collected in “highly impacted” districts, City Hall said.
-There are problems dumping the garbage in blocked incinerator plants.
-Still, City Hall said that as of Monday, 9,300 tons of rubbish remained on the streets, down from 10,000 days ago.
+City Hall said that as of Monday, 9,300 tons of rubbish remained on the streets.

 Workers in numerous sectors, from transportation to energy, have been holding intermittent strikes since January.
 But it is the garbage in the French capital that has made garbage collectors, long taken for granted, visible — and their anger obvious.

 The city’s vibrant outdoor culture is feeling the effects.
-Some of Paris’ fabled narrow streets — challenging to negotiate on regular days — are even more choked than usual, forcing people on foot to pass through garbage heaps single file.
+Some of Paris’ fabled narrow streets are more choked than usual, forcing people on foot to pass through garbage heaps single file.
 The scent of rancid, rotting garbage increasingly wafts through the air as spring arrives and the weather grows milder.
 Seats at some sidewalk cafes located near heaps of rubbish are empty.

-A server for the past 26 years at Le Bistro du Dome, adjacent to the famed restaurant Le Dome, said some 50% of diners had disappeared in the past 10 days.
+A server for the past 26 years at Le Bistro du Dome specializing in fish, adjacent to the famed restaurant Le Dome, said some 50% of diners had disappeared in the past 10 days.
 Other restaurants are suffering the same fate, said Guillaume, who would identify himself only by his first name.

 “It doesn’t bother me because it’s for a good cause,” said Franck Jacquot, 51, standing outside a small bar he runs.
 Nearby, heaps of garbage loomed.
 “If we’re obliged to go this route — well, we’re here,” he said.

-Two spontaneous protests last week at the huge Place de la Concorde, facing the National Assembly, degenerated when police started evacuating thousands with tear gas and water cannon.
+Two spontaneous protests last week at the huge Place de la Concorde, facing the National Assembly, degenerated when police started evacuating thousands with tear gas and water cannons.
 Some of those forced out began setting fires to garbage piles along their path through high-end Paris.

-On Monday, hundreds of young people demonstrated near the gold-domed Invalides monument, site of Napoleon’s tomb, as security forces watched.
-A union van had blasted proceedings at the National Assembly on a loudspeaker.
+That scenario was repeated Monday night when hundreds of young people demonstrated near the gold-domed Invalides monument, site of Napoleon’s tomb.
+As night fell, small, mobile groups of troublemakers combed the city, burning trash bags, lamp posts and other objects.
+Nunez, the police chief, speaking on TV news station BFM, said 234 people were detained.

 More is ahead: Unions are planning nationwide marches and strikes for Thursday to pressure the government to withdraw the retirement measure.

-Garbage bags and bins have served as fuel for troublemakers, who combed Paris Monday night setting fires, as they’ve done after recent protests.
-At least 100 people were detained.

 “Garbage is a good way to protest.
 It has a big impact,” said Tony Gibierge, 36, who is opening a restaurant in several months on a street in southern Paris — a street currently heaped with garbage.